helamhiri/Qhack2022_solutions/algorithms_500_DeutschJozsaStrikesAgain_template/readme.md

 ![of1](./Images/of1.png)

-But, as we know, quantum computation theory implies that any transformation should be unitary and thus invertible meaning that given the output of the oracle, one can systematically determine the input value.
+But, as we know, quantum computation theory implies that any transformation should be unitary and thus reversible meaning that given the output of the oracle, one can systematically determine the input value.
 In order to ensure this high order rule, a quantum oracle is rather represented in this way where we add an ancillary qubit in which we encode the output of the function while keeping the input qubits unchanged:

 ![of2](./Images/of2.png)